Rajendra Pal Gautam: Social activism

 He taught about 450 children from poor families and worked on reducing addiction among the youth.
 He worked for upliftment and rights of Dalits.
 He was awarded the Samata Sainik Dal's Dr Ambedkar Award in 2017.

 He operated a Non-governmental organization (NGO) called Partivartan and as of 2022 he runs the organisation, 'Mission Jai Bhim'.
 Gautam is the founder of the organisation, Mission Jai Bhim.

+Rajendra Pal Gautam quit the Aam Aadmi Party (AAP) and stepped down as the legislator of Seemapuri on 6 September 2024 and joined Indian National Congress in the presence of Congress General Secretary K.C Venugopal at AICC HQ in New Delhi.

 Resigned from the post of cabinet minister

 On 5 October 2022, Buddhist Society of India and Mission Jai Bhim jointly organized an event at Dr. Ambedkar Bhawan Rani Jhansi Road.
 Gautam attended the event and later said that in the event "more than 10,000 people pledged to join Buddhism and work for making India free from casteism and untouchability."
 During the event, while Gautam was on stage, the attendees repeated Twenty-two vows that B. R. Ambedkar had administered to his followers.
 Among other vows it included a vow that they would not pray to Hindu gods and goddesses.
 The 22-point pledge was first made in 1956 by Dr B. R. Ambedkar when he renounced Hinduism and converted to Buddhism.
 Since then such events have been organised regularly, where people who are mainly from the oppressed castes, recite the 22 vows and embrace Buddhism.

 Indian Express reported that 66 years after the twenty-two vows of Ambedkar were first made, Bharatiya Janata Party (BJP) leaders chose to suddenly take offence to the vows.
 It was reported that there were no derogatory words for Hindu gods and goddesses in the pledge, but it simply asserts that the speaker shall not worship them.
 The BJP leaders criticised Gautam for his speech and made legal complaints against him.
 BJP attacked AAP, AAP president Arvind Kejriwal and Gautam during the campaign for 2022 Gujarat Legislative Assembly election.